Services Pricing Work Studio Team Blog Contact Start a project

 System rules -> make you consistent

 The strategy is balance.
 If a healthcare brand abandons every category signal, it may feel unsafe.
 If it copies every category signal, it becomes invisible.
-The strongest palettes use enough familiarity to be understood and enough specificity to be remembered.
+The strongest palettes borrow enough familiarity to be understood and add enough specificity to be remembered — one owned, unexpected color used with discipline can do more work than a whole trend-chasing palette.

 This is the same recognition logic explored in The Cathedral of Recognition.
-A color is not merely a surface choice; it is a memory asset.
+A color is not merely a surface choice; it is a memory asset — and memory assets appreciate only when they are distinctive enough to stick.

 A real color system is more than a row of swatches.